HangfireIO/Hangfire.io/overview.md

 ### Backed by Persistent Storage

-Background jobs is very important part of an application and Hangfire ensures that any job is being performed **at least once**.
+Background jobs are very important part of an application and Hangfire ensures that any job is being performed **at least once**.
 To persist background job information between application restarts, all the information is being saved in your favorite persistent storage.
 Currently the following storages are supported:

 <table style="width: 100%; margin-top: 20px;" class="text-center">
     <tr>